Speech and Drama

 UCAS and Duke of Edinburgh Award

 LAMDA is recognised to award qualifications on the Regulated Qualifications Framework (RQF) in England by the Office of Qualifications and Examinations Regulation (Ofqual).
-Grades 6, 7 and 8 are included within the UCAS Tariff, meaning points can be gained to aid university applications within the UK, thereby providing a tangible reward for the hard work and commitment pupils have applied.
+Grades 6, 7, 8 and the PCertLAM are included within the UCAS Tariff, meaning points can be gained to aid university applications within the UK, thereby providing a tangible reward for the hard work and commitment pupils have applied.
 Six points would be awarded for a pass at Grade 6, whilst a distinction at Grade 8 would earn thirty points (the equivalent to a C at A Level).
 In addition, completing lessons of Speech and Drama can be counted towards the ‘skills’ section of the Duke of Edinburgh award.

 Further information on the Speech and Drama programme and examination fees can be found here.